 The yarn over in knitting is the easiest way to increase.
 It adds another stitch to your work.

-It also creates a decorative eyelet design to your work, as it creates a larger, open space, or holes.
+Yarn over increases also create a decorative eyelet design to your work.
+As it creates a little bit of a hole.
 It sounds much prettier to call it an eyelet!

-For this reason the yarn over is often used in knitting lace, and paired with the knit 2 together.
+For this reason the yarn over is often used in lace knitting for decorative increases.
+And to balance out the new stitches paired with the knit 2 together .

 Mistakes with yarn overs

 Creating a yarn over is simply wrapping the yarn over the needle.
 The knit (or purl) stitch is not included in the steps of making a yarn over.

 Making accidental yarn overs is actually one of the more common mistakes made by new knitters (don’t worry it happens to all of us at one time or another)!